-The Trinamic Motion Control Language [TMCL] provides a set of structured motion control commands.
-Every motion control command can be given by a host computer or can be stored in an EEPROM on the TMCM module to form programs that run standalone on the module.
+The firmware of this module is related to the standard TMCL firmware with a special range of values.
+The TRINAMIC Motion Control Language [TMCL] provides a set of structured motion control commands.
+Every motion control command can be given by a host computer or can be stored in an EEPROM on the module to form programs that run standalone.
 For this purpose there are not only motion control commands but also commands to control the program structure (like conditional jumps, compare and calculating).